brendonakay/mdp-projects/dap/dap.md

 This is not a claim to be the "best" way to debug Go services.

-Goland, VSCode, and many other editors have rich proprietary tooling that can be easier to configure or setup.
+Many other editors have rich proprietary tooling that can be easier to configure or setup.

 Even print logging is a valid method of debugging.